-IGETC Area 5A, 5C CSUGE Area B1, B3 Prerequisite: Chemistry 102
+IGETC Area 5A, 5C CSUGE Area B1, B3 Prerequisite: Chemistry 102 containing compounds.

-This course is a systematic introduction to the chemistry of carboncontaining compounds.
 It encompasses theory and chemistry of hydrocarbons and functional group derivatives.
 Topics included are bonding and structure, nomenclature, stereochemistry, synthesis, and reaction mechanisms.
 The laboratory work focuses on techniques of synthesis, isolation, purification and instrument analysis of organic compounds.